 Since the mealybug secretes a waxy substance that it uses to protect itself, its eggs, and the young nymphs, it is often difficult to find an effective chemical control that will penetrate the substance.

 Safer® Insect Killing Soap may be useful in greenhouses and when control is desired that will not harm the environment.
 In addition, insecticidal soaps can be very effective when combined with natural predators of the mealybug.

 Safer® Insect Killing Soap is made from potassium salt of fatty acids.
 Insecticidal soaps work at penetrating the mealybug’s outer layer, causing this pest to dehydrate and die.

 Safer® Brand offers a variety of mealybug control products to help control and eliminate this garden pest and revive your plants.
 Please check out our mealybug control products for more details about how they work and how, when, where they should be applied.

 Before using any insecticidal soap, it is important that you carefully read and follow all directions on the product label to find out how to use the product safely and effectively.

 Since these formulas are contact killers and they do not persist in the environment, several applications may be needed for full control.
 As a general rule, much like watering, do not use these products in the peak of the day or when temperatures exceed 90 degrees F to avoid wilting or browning of the leaves.

-Safer® Insect Killing Soap is safe to use around children and pets.
-They break down into their natural elements within 7-10 days leaving no residual impact on the environment.
+Use Safer® Insect Killing Soap around children and pets.
+This solution will break down into its natural elements within 7 to 10 days leaving no residual impact on the environment.

 Checking transplants for mealybugs, releasing mealybug destroyers and parasitic wasps, and simply spraying infected plants with strong, steady streams of water are methods that may be helpful in controlling mealybugs.
 However, since the mealybug is so hard to control, using various types of controls, including both environmental and organic methods may be the best way to eradicate large infestations as much as possible.